rdkcentral/rdkb-halif-lpa/docs/pages/LpaHalSpec.md

 ## Quality Control

-MTA HAL implementation should pass checks using third party tools like `Coverity`, `Black duck`, `Valgrind` without any issue to ensure quality.
+LPA HAL implementation should pass checks using any third party tools like `Coverity`, `Black duck`, `Valgrind` etc. without any issue to ensure quality.

 There should not be any memory leaks/corruption introduced by HAL and underneath 3rd party software implementation.